 Critical thinking requires students to be active learners who engage in the material.
 Students need to be making decisions about what to believe or how to evaluate information.
-Critical thinking considers all aspects of a problem.
+Critical thinking gives reasoned consideration to all aspects of a problem.

-A variety of assignments (reflections, homework, and exams) in this course can be utilized as artifacts to demonstrate your refinement of critical thinking skills over the term.
+A variety of assignments (reflections, homework and exams) in this course can be utilized as artifacts to demonstrate your refinement of critical thinking skills over the term.